 - Bershka specializes in 90’s nostalgia-inspired pieces like bComfy basics, denim, statement dresses and shoes for women.

 - Beyond Yoga sells yoga-inspired activewear for women made in California.

 - Billabong, while mostly known as a clothing and gear company for surfers, also carries a range of cute clothing for women including flared-leg jumpsuits, low-cut cinched-waist rompers, denim overalls, mini, midi and maxi dresses and oversized sweaters.

 - Black Halo designs and manufactures its fashion-forward tops, skirts, pants and dresses in Los Angeles.

 - Boden — British fashion retailer Boden specializes in modern and colorful takes on classic wardrobe staples for women.
-Boden is a particularly solid choice for colorful and stripy crew neck, v-neck and cardigan sweaters for women.
+Boden is an overall great example of a stylish online clothing store for women, and is a particularly solid choice for colorful and stripy crew neck, v-neck and cardigan sweaters for women.
 In her Boden review, Shana at the Mom Edit observes that she adores “the clear, bright colors and the drape” of Boden’s sweaters.

 - Bombas makes colorful socks for women and men.

 - Closed Clothing is a French fashion brand that has been making contemporary clothing for women — like denim jackets, stripped turtlenecks and soft winter coats — since 1978.